 To help with this quality control process, it’s always recommended to start with your Electrical Rules Check (ERC) and Design Rules Check (DRC) to verify you’ve met all of your established constraints.
 With these two systems, you can easily enforce gap widths, trace widths, common manufacturing setups, high-speed requirements, and short circuits.

 When your ERC and DRC have produced error-free results, it’s then recommended to check the routing of every signal and confirm that you haven’t missed anything by running through your schematic one wire at a time.
-And of course, ensure that your PCB layout matches your schematic with the use of your design tool’s probing and masking feature.
+And of course, ensure that your PCB layout material matches your schematic with the use of your design tool’s probing and masking feature.

 Rounding It Up

-There you have it - our top 5 PCB design guidelines that every PCB designer needs to know.
+There you have it - our top 5 PCB design guidelines that every PCBs designer needs to know.
 By following this small list of recommendations, you’ll be well on your way towards designing a functional and manufacturable board in no time, and a truly quality printed circuit board at that.

 Good PCB design practices are crucial for success, these design rules form a foundation for building upon and solidifying a practice of continual improvement in all your design practices.

 Want some more best practices on how to design a board that gets manufactured right the first time?
-Check out our Design for Manufacturing webinar - Maximizing Your PCB Production Yield or start trying these PCB design guidelines now with our flagship software.
+Check out our Design for Manufacturing webinar - Maximizing Your PCB Production Yield or start trying these PCBs design guidelines now with our flagship software.